 The way that you provide your customers with invoices is generally your decision.
-Depending on the circumstances, you could choose to send your invoice via post, fax, email, printable web page or provide it face to face.
+Depending on the circumstances, you could choose to send your invoice via post, fax, email, printable web page or provide it in person.

-Regardless of which method you choose, sending the invoice at the time of purchase is recommended to encourage prompt payment.
-If your customer requests a tax invoice from you, there is a requirement that you provide it within 28 days of the request.
+Regardless of which method you choose, sending the invoice at the time of purchase encourages prompt payment.
+If your customer requests a tax invoice from you, you should provide it within 28 days of the request.
 Your method of delivery should take this into account.

-The method that you choose must also allow for record keeping requirements to be met.
+The method that you choose must also meet your record keeping requirements.

 Record keeping requirements

-By law, you’re required to keep business records for at least 5 years.
+By law, you need to keep business records for at least five years.
 Whether you keep printed or electronic records is up to you.